calvinfeng/machine-learning-notebook/reinforcement_learning/policy_gradients.md

 J(\theta) = \int r(\tau)p(\tau;\theta)\; d\tau
 $$

-And $r(\tau)$ is the reward of a state transition trajectory
+And $$r(\tau)$$ is the reward of a state transition trajectory

 $$
 \tau = (s_{0}, a_{0}, r_{0}, s_{1}, ...)
 $$

 We want to do gradient ascent to **maximize** the expected reward from the policy.
 So we need to differentiate the integral!

 $$
 \nabla_{\theta} J(\theta) = \int r(\tau) \nabla_{\theta}\; p(\tau;\theta)\; d\tau
 $$

 However, this is intractable.
-Gradient of an expectation value is problematic because probability depends on $\theta$.
+Gradient of an expectation value is problematic because probability depends on $$\theta$$.
 But, personally I don't see why this is the case. **NOTE**: Figure this shit out.

 Here's a trick to do
 $$